kolitiri/fastapi-oidc-react/README.md

 Shove the above into  python/apps/backend/**.env** and you should be ready to go!

+## Caution!

+I am not a security engineer and not an OAuth/OIDC expert.
+I merely try to follow as much as possible the instructions I read online and test the code with the knowledge that I have.

+Always be aware and make sure you double and triple check the code if it is not yours.

+If you figure out that something is not right, please do let me know so that we can both benefit out of it.

 ## Acknowledgements
-Special thanks to **Sebastian Ramirez** for his awesome work in the [FastApi](https://fastapi.tiangolo.com/) project and to all those who contributed on this "[thread](https://github.com/tiangolo/fastapi/issues/12)".
+Special thanks to **Sebastian Ramirez** for his awesome work in the [FastApi](https://fastapi.tiangolo.com/) project and to all those who contributed to this [thread](https://github.com/tiangolo/fastapi/issues/12).
 And maybe a few more threads that I might have missed...

 ## Authors
 Chris Liontos